Phantom-eva/cs_learning/README.md

 `echo argument`: print out the arguments

+`which program`: which file is executed for a given program

-`pwd`: check the current working directory
+`pwd`: the current working directory

 `cd`: change the working directory